 Factory — since founding Melodiya company in 1964 records manufacturing has been monopolized in USSR.
-Records could be pressed on 7 factories: VSG - State Recording Studio, which had own pressing facilities (since 1978 as Moscow experimental recording studio), Aprelevka Factory, Leningrad factory, Riga factory (Latvija), Tashkent factory (Uzbekistan), Tbilisi factory (Georgia), Baku factory (Azerbaijan).
+Records could be pressed on 7 (then 6 after Baku factory run out of business) factories: VSG - State Recording Studio, which had own pressing facilities (since 1978 as Moscow experimental recording studio), Aprelevka Factory, Leningrad factory, Riga factory (Latvija), Tashkent factory (Uzbekistan), Tbilisi factory (Georgia), Baku factory (Azerbaijan).

 GOST — State standard abbreviation.
 Records manufacture has been regulated with existing state standards.
 GOST note confirmed products matching to current technical requirements.
 GOST appeared on soviet records since 1950, possible variants were: 5289-50, 5289-56, 5289-61, 5289-68, 5289-73, 5289-80, 5289-88.
 GOST allows to estimate record pressing date.
 So, record marked as Gost 5289-68 has been pressed within 1968-1973 range.

 Order — number of order for printing of cover in typography.
 It can be found in the bottom of back side on some of Melodiya covers.
 Sometimes it can help to determine order of manufacturing of different covers within the same year.